j201/sashimi/spec.md

 - Let `v` be the result of evaluating the expression.
 - If `v` is not a function, an error is thrown.
 - `v` is assigned to `f` as a method definition for type `t`.

+###Module Declaration

+`'module'` `string literal` `;`

+If the module named by the string already exists, an error is thrown.
+Otherwise, sets the current module to the string until the end of the file or the next module declaration.

+###Module Export Statement

+`'export'` `=` `expression` `;`

+If there have been any module export statements or exported definitions in the current module, an error is thrown.
+Otherwise, sets the export value of the module to the expression.

+###Exported Definition

+`'export'` `identifier` `=` `expression` `;`

+- If there has been a module export statement in the current module, an error is thrown.
+- If there have not been any export definitions in the current module, the module's export value is set to an empty map.
+- Let `e` be the current module export value.
+- Let `k` be the keyword that would be produced by the keyword literal created by prepending a period to the identifier.
+- If `k` exists as a key in `e`, an exception is thrown.
+- `k` is added as a ky to `e` with the value of the expression.